 Should your pet develop an unexplained illness, please phone us.

-If you are well, have an appointment for your pet for a health check, vaccination or they are unwell, please come in and see us, it’s important you keep up with your pet’s health regime.
+If you are well and have an appointment for your pet, please continue to contact us it’s important you keep up with your pet’s health regime.

 From the team at AdelaideVet